joleite66/password-generator/README.md

 # Password Generator APP - Javascript

-### The challenge was to make a password generator with Javascript
+### I needed to create a strong password for my work so I create a password generator with Javascript to help me with that.

 - Generate a password based on the inclusion options selected;
 - Get a strength rating for the password;